circleci/circleci-docs/jekyll/_cci2/workflows.md

 - For demonstration apps configured with Workflows, see the [CircleCI Demo Workflows](https://github.com/CircleCI-Public/circleci-demo-workflows) on GitHub.

-- For troubleshooting a workflow with Waiting for Status in Guthub, see [Workflows Waiting for Status in Github]({{ site.baseurl }}/2.0/workflows-waiting-status)
+- For troubleshooting a workflow with Waiting for Status in GitHub, see [Workflows Waiting for Status in GitHub]({{ site.baseurl }}/2.0/workflows-waiting-status).